KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 ..

-               2. SCP the /opt/kylo/setup/nifi/config.properties file to the /opt/nifi/ext-config folder.
+               2. Copy the /opt/kylo/setup/nifi/config.properties file to the /opt/nifi/ext-config folder.

                3. Change the ownership of the above folders to the same owner that nifi runs under.
 For example, if nifi runs as the "nifi" user: